How to invest in Nasdaq from the UK

 What are the 1-, 3- and 5-year returns on the Nasdaq?

-This shows the importance of investing for the long term – and of not panic-selling when the value of investments drops.
+This shows the importance of investing for the long term and not panic-selling when the value of investments drops.
 While the Nasdaq may take a while to recover, history tells us that most stock markets bounce back from downturns eventually.
-After all, even after a substantial drop, the September 2022 value of the Nasdaq is still substantially higher than it was 5 years previously.
+After all, even after a substantial drop, the August 2023 value of the Nasdaq is still substantially higher than it was 5 years previously.

 YearIndex value*1-year return3-year return5-year return